Fractions can be confusing.

 We’ve talked about fractions while talking about measuring cups and working on money, but my kids were struggling with understanding how different fractions could be put together.

-This fraction activity helped!
+This fraction activity really helped.

 My kids had fun decorating our paper plate fraction pieces with colorful sprinkles and turning them into cookies.